Venice is a Haven for Outdoor Enthusiasts

 From sea to shore, the opportunities to explore and appreciate the great outdoors are endless.
 Charter a boat to catch a big one or drop a line off of Venice’s 700-foot long fishing pier or at the South Jetty, which extends several hundred yards into the Gulf of Mexico.
 Enjoy the water while kayaking, paddle boarding, jet skiing, or parasailing.

 Looking for more adventure, go horseback riding at Deer Prairie Creek Preserve or watch a horse show jumping competition at the nationally recognized Fox Lea Farm.
 Try your hand at frisbee golf at the Disk Golf course at Wellfield Park.
 Next door, you can watch croquet tournaments held by the Sarasota County Croquet Club or, better yet, join in the fun on Sunday Fundays.
-Sports fans also can catch a spring training game at the new Atlanta Braves stadium at CoolToday Park, south of downtown Venice at Wellen Park in the West Villages.
+Sports fans also can catch a spring training game at the Atlanta Braves stadium at CoolToday Park.

 The Beaches of Venice